tareqomrani/vtol-flight-optimizer/README.md

 # VTOL Flight Path Optimizer

 The VTOL Flight Path Optimizer is a Streamlit-based web app that allows users to simulate and plan low-altitude urban air routes.
-Designed with mobile users in mind, the app allows you to drag and drop start and end points on an interactive map, adjust cruise altitude, and visualize optimized paths for VTOL (Vertical Take-Off and Landing) aircraft.
+Designed with mobile users in mind, the app currently uses latitude and longitude input, but will soon support drag-and-drop route planning and address entry.

-> **Note:** Currently, the app uses latitude and longitude coordinate input.
-Drag-and-drop routing and address-based entry will be added in future releases.

----

 ## Features

-- Drag-and-drop route planning on an interactive map (coming soon)
+- Latitude and longitude-based route planning (address input and drag-and-drop coming soon)
 - Cruise altitude selection
 - Real-time path visualization
 - Mobile-friendly interface
 - Regulatory-aware routing (coming soon)

----

 ## How to Use